 - Bushfire Management Overlay (BMO) which identifies areas where the bushfire hazard requires bushfire protection measures to be implemented, seeks to ensure that development of land prioritises the protection of human life and strengthens community resilience to bushfire.
-Development is permitted only where the risk to life and property from bushfire can be reduced to an acceptable level - Development Plan Overlay (DPO) which identifies areas where the form and conditions of future development need to be shown on a plan before a permit can be granted to use or develop the land.
-They usually relate to new development areas and significant redevelopment sites. - Erosion Management Overlay (EMO) is to prevent inappropriate development and minimise land disturbance in areas prone to erosion, landslip or other land degradation processes. - Heritage Overlay (HO) which is applied to a heritage place with a recognised citation identified through the Victorian Heritage Register or in a local heritage study.
-A heritage place should include a statement of significance, establishing the importance of the place, and can affect land, buildings, trees and/or vegetation. - Land Subject to Inundation Overlay (LSIO) which is applied to land that is subject to inundation related to flooding from waterways but is not part of the primary floodway as identified by the relevant floodplain management authority. - Vegetation Protection Overlay (VPO) applies to protect significant native and exotic vegetation in both urban and rural environments, and it can be applied to individual trees, stands of trees, or areas of significant vegetation.
+Development is permitted only where the risk to life and property from bushfire can be reduced to an acceptable level. - Development Plan Overlay (DPO) which identifies areas where the form and conditions of future development need to be shown on a plan before a permit can be granted to use or develop the land.
+They usually relate to new development areas and significant redevelopment sites. - Design and Development Overlay (DDO) manages built form and the built environment through building height and setback provisions. - Environmental Significance Overlay (ESO1) (ESO2) manages development of land may be affected by either environmental constraints or significant natural environment. - Heritage Overlay (HO) which is applied to a heritage place with a recognised citation identified through the Victorian Heritage Register or in a local heritage study.
+A heritage place should include a statement of significance, establishing the importance of the place, and can affect land, buildings, trees and/or vegetation. - Land Subject to Inundation Overlay (LSIO) which is applied to land that is subject to inundation related to flooding from waterways but is not part of the primary floodway as identified by the relevant floodplain management authority. - Vegetation Protection Overlay (VPO) applies to protect significant native and exotic vegetation in both urban and rural environments, and it can be applied to individual trees, stands of trees, or areas of significant vegetation. - Neighbourhood Character Overlay (NCO) which identifies areas of existing or preferred neighbourhood character and seeks to ensure that development respects that neighbourhood character through demolition and development controls.